KevDev13/horcrux/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/KevDev13/horcrux?style=plastic)
 ![GitHub last commit](https://img.shields.io/github/last-commit/KevDev13/horcrux?color=green&style=plastic)

 Horcrux is a CLI utility that will take a file and use Shamir's Secret Sharing Scheme to break it into multiple files.
+It is still a work in progress, and has some problems still, so use at your own risk.

 Usage: